Beretta 92FS INOX Review | What Does This Compact 9mm Stainless Steel Gun Have to Offer?

 And it is.

 This fact is further cemented when you grab ahold of it.
-For a pistol, it's a fairly weighty piece of weaponry.
-At just a fuzz over 2 pounds, you know you've got a serious weapon in your hands.
+For a pistol, this 9mm Beretta a fairly weighty piece of weaponry.
+At just a tad over 2 pounds, you know you've got a serious weapon in your hands.
 And that's unloaded.
 With that being said, it may not be the best choice for beginners.

 Generally speaking, first-time gun owners are better off going with something they can comfortably - and safely - handle.
 I'm not so sure this 2-pound pistol is the wisest investment for someone who has yet to learn the ropes of shooting a handgun.